 Benches line the walk to give you the chance to sit and people watch or simply admire the natural beauty of the York River.
 They are also the perfect resting spots to enjoy your ice cream from Ben & Jerry's.

 Tour by Water on a Kayak, Paddleboard, or Sailboat!

 Explore by water and at your own speed when you rent a kayak or paddleboard from Patriot Tours & Provisions.
-You can also book a relaxing cruise along the York River for your private party of up to six people.
-Enjoy your day, your way, during this 3-hour adventure.
-The History Cruise delineates the Battle of the Capes from the Battle of Yorktown.
-The Military Cruise outlines our Navy, Coast Guard, and CIA bases.
-And a Lessons Cruise offers a compact course on how to sail.
+You can also book a private cruise along the York River for parties of up to 49 people.
+You can customize your charter to fit your needs with a variety of catering and beverage services for private events.

-Located in Historic Yorktown, this 2-acre beachfront provides opportunities for boating, swimming, and fishing.
-A Mobi-Mat was recently installed to accommodate walkers, wheelchairs, and strollers and to allow everyone to have accessibility to the beach.
+Located in Historic Yorktown, this two-acre beachfront provides opportunities for boating, swimming, and fishing.
+A Mobi-Mat was installed to accommodate walkers, wheelchairs, or baby strollers and to allow everyone to have accessibility to the beach.
 Be sure to ask about our Mobi-Chair available for disabled guests who desire to physically get into the water.
-It's free to rent from 10 a.m. - 6 p.m. and in two-hour increments.
+It's free to rent from 10 a.m. to 6 p.m. and in two-hour increments.
 You'll need a state-issued photo ID and each handicapped/special needs individuals must be accompanied by at least one escort to help with the chair.
 Please call or stop by our Dockmaster's office for more information.
-You can also read more about these exciting new additions in a feature article published in the WYDaily.

 425 Water Street

 P.O.
 Box 532